Evidence theme 2 - The range and variability of gambling experiences

 This theme is about:

-Gambling participation figures estimate that over 23 million people engaged in some form of gambling activity in the last four weeks.
+Gambling participation figures estimate that up to 23 million people engaged in some form of gambling activity in the last four weeks.
 The majority of these people gamble without experiencing harms.
-Our research to understand why people gamble found that most people gamble to win money and that enjoyment is prevalent, but secondary.
+Our research to understand why people gamble found that most people gamble to win money and that enjoyment is prevalent, but secondary to this.

-Our role as a regulator is to licence and regulate the gambling industry and this includes a requirement to protect children and vulnerable people from being harmed by gambling.
+Our role as a regulator is to license and regulate the gambling industry, and this includes a requirement to protect children and vulnerable people from being harmed by gambling.
 The focus of a large proportion of the research into gambling activities has been on those experiencing gambling-related harms, and the need for ongoing research in these areas is reflected in some of the other themes.
-Within this theme, we highlight the need to better understand the range of gambling experiences, including positive consequences of gambling, reflecting the range of our regulatory duties.
+Within this theme, we highlight the need to better understand the range of gambling experiences, including positive experiences of gambling.

-It is also valuable to understand the aspects of gambling that can be improved from a regulatory perspective that ensure gambling remains fair and open for everyone.
-This could include identification and consideration of the ‘average’ consumer, and their views and priorities on various topics, including – for example – bonus offers and their understanding of products to make informed consumer choices.
+It is also valuable to understand the aspects of gambling that can be improved from a regulatory perspective, to ensure that gambling remains fair and open for everyone.
+This could include identification and consideration of the ‘average’ consumer, and their views and priorities on various topics, including – for example – their understanding of bonus offers and gambling products, and the role this plays in making informed choices.

 There are a wide range of potential questions within this theme, and it’s likely that it will need a mixture of data sources to explore them, with qualitative research necessary to understand gambling experiences and quantitative research to better understand the scale of those experiences.
 Access to a wide range of anonymised datasets could offer the opportunity to see accurate play information and interaction between products within a gambling operator.